 Class of assets Useful lives

-Land 99 years
+Land Indefinite

 Office improvement 4 years

 Furniture and Fittings 5 - 10 years

 Motor Vehicles/motorcycles 5 years

 Computer Equipment 3 years

 Office equipment 5 - 10 years

 Library books 3 - 5 years

 Depreciation of property, plant and equipment commence when they are available for use.
 Depreciation ceases at the earlier of the date an asset is classified as held for sale and the date it is derecognised.
 Depreciation methods, useful lives and residual values are reviewed at each year-end and adjusted as appropriate.
 Where there are changes, they are accounted for as changes in estimates.
+Land has an indefinite useful life and is not depreciated.